Hoppa till huvudinnehåll

 A mountain with many layers

 Moving across Katarinaberget is like walking through a piece of living history.
-Here are traces of cholera, the drama of the church, the darkness of the witch trials, the echoes of industry and the inspiration of artists.
+Here are the traces of cholera, the drama of the church, the darkness of the witch trials, the echoes of industry and the inspiration of the artists.
 At the same time, the cemetery reminds us of the people who shaped our present.
 All this makes Katarinaberget one of Södermalm's most charged and fascinating places.

 And for those of you who want to experience the mountain for real, I arrange (almost) every Friday at 18.00–19.30 a city walk in the neighborhoods – with history, views and a glass in hand.
 Read more on the website! https://dengronaguiden.understory.io/